emilasheras/emilasheras/README.md

 ∎  Responsible

-∎  Driven by group objective
+∎  Focused on the group objective

-∎  Down to earth

 ∎  Helper